-The H-1B is the most common US work visa available for foreign professionals to come to the US for employment.
-However, H-1B visas are subject to an annual quota, and that annual H-1B cap is frequently filled on or shortly after the first date of H-1B filing, which is 6 months prior to the annual H-1B quota period–or April 1 of each year.
-The H-1B cap is refreshed at the beginning of the US federal government’s fiscal year, which begins October 1 and ends September 30.
-Employers have the best shot at obtaining an H-1B number if they file H-1B petitions on or as close to that first possible filing date each year (April 1) for employment start dates of October 1.
+The H-1B is the most common US work visa available.
+However, H-1B visas are subject to an annual quota, and that annual H-1B cap is frequently filled on or shortly after the first date of H-1B filing, which is 6 months prior to the annual H-1B quota period, or April 1 of each year.
+Each fiscal year on October 1, the beginning of the US government’s fiscal year, H-1B visas become available.
+Employers have the best (and often only) opportunity to obtain an H-1B number if they file H-1B petitions on or as close to that first possible filing date each year (April 1) for employment start dates of October 1.

-This fiscal year (FY-2013), USCIS notified the public that the annual H-1B cap had been filled in June 2012 although FY-2013 doesn’t even begin until October 1, 2012.
-No more cap-subject H-1B visas will be available to US employers again until October 1, 2013 (we’ve had a number of clients ask if we were SURE about the year H-1B’s would be available again because they cannot believe employers will be locked out of the H-1B Program for such a long time).
+This fiscal year (FY-2013), USCIS notified the public that the annual H-1B cap had been filled in June 2012 although FY-2013 does not begin until October 1, 2012.
+No more cap-subject H-1B visas will be available to US employers again until October 1, 2013.

-Due to the annual H-1B cap, US employers now cannot bring in the highly skilled foreign workers they need to grow or maintain their businesses, and they must seek alternatives–although oftentimes no viable alternative exists.
-So projects languish, on hold until US companies can find qualified employees to staff them, and business cannot proceed as it could if the annual H-1B cap adequately addressed the actual needs of US enterprise and the pace of the US market.
+Due to the annual H-1B cap, US employers cannot bring in the highly skilled foreign workers they need to grow or maintain their businesses, and they must seek alternatives, although often no viable alternative exists.

 Viable alternatives to an H-1B visa may include: